SamikshaDarekar103/python-sql-streak/README.md

 ## 🗓️ Goal
 To complete 30 days of hands-on Python and SQL exercises by following a structured daily plan and documenting my progress.
+In Every Week:5 Days Python and 2 Days SQL

 ## 📚 Plan Overview